Evidence for $Z_{c}^{\pm}$ decays into the $\rho^{\pm} \eta_{c}$ final state

-By analyzing 600,000 $e^{+}e^{-}\to \pi^{+}\pi^{-}h_{c}$ MC simulation events with $h_c$ decaying inclusively, a small enhancement in the $\eta_{c}$ signal region is found.
-Its contribution, $N_{\rm bkg}^{\rm peaking}$, is estimated to be $8.7\pm 2.0$ at $\sqrt{s}=4.226$~GeV using results from Ref~\cite{Ablikim:2013wzq}.
-The contributions at other energies are estimated in a similar way.
-Except this mode, no peaking background is found.

-The mass windows for the background veto and the $\chi^{2}$ requirement of the 4C kinematic fit are determined by optimizing the figure-of-merit (FOM), which is defined as ${\rm FOM} = S/\sqrt{S+B}$.
-Here, $S$ is the number of signal events from the MC simulation (assuming $\sigma(\EE\to \ppp\etac)=50~{\rm pb}$, which is evaluated from a measurement using unoptimized selection criteria), and $B$ is the number of background events obtained from the $\eta_{c}$ sidebands in the data.
+The mass windows for the background veto mentioned above and the $\chi^{2}$ requirement of the 4C kinematic fit are determined by optimizing the figure-of-merit (FOM), which is defined as ${\rm FOM} = S/\sqrt{S+B}$.
+Here, $S$ is the number of signal events from the MC simulation assuming $\sigma(\EE\to \ppp\etac)=50~{\rm pb}$, which is evaluated from a measurement with unoptimized selection criteria. $B$ is the number of background events obtained from the $\eta_{c}$ sidebands in the data and extrapolated to the signal region linearly.
 The optimization is performed through iterations until all the selection criteria become stable.